favtuts/golang-tutorial-beginners/README.md

 Mutex has 2 methods – Lock and Unlock.
 Mutex is contained in `sync` package.
 So, you have to import the `sync` package.
 The statements which have to be mutually exclusively executed can be placed inside `mutex.Lock()` and `mutex.Unlock()`.

+# Error handling

+Errors are abnormal conditions like closing a file which is not opened, open a file which doesn’t exist, etc. Functions usually return errors as the last return value.

 # Go for VS Code extension

 ```